idl-coyote/coyote/README.txt

 use the Coyote Library.
 Please update your library every time you think of it!

-You can find the latest version of the Coyote Library here:
+You can find the latest version of the Coyote Library at this location:

    http://wwww.idlcoyote.com/programs/coyoteprograms.zip